hannahdesmond/mastery-curriculum/chapter7/README.md

 end
 ```

+> Still confused by `while` loops?
+Alter the code example above to use `break` instead.

-We could use this structure, combined with the array reader method `[]`, to run a procedure using each element of an array:
+We can combine this structure with the array reader method `[]` to tell an object to do something with elements of the array one-after-the-other:

 ```eval-ruby
 my_array = ["Hello", "there", "friend!"]